 Note: I must admit that these timelines are going to be a bit fractured and hicuppy no matter what, simply due to how long I’ve been writing all this.
 Also after so many years of stories, lots of them (especially any involving flashbacks to a character’s past) will have plot holes and retcons simply due to personality tweaks and writing evolution.
 I’ll do my best to leave notes explaining anything unusual.
 A red asterisk* indicates the piece contains explicit sexual content.

-Emilena was born in 2030, the first child of moss farmers Emile and Lena Shipper.
+Emilena was born in 2030, the second child of moss farmers Emile and Lena Shipper.
 Her parents named her after themselves and put her up for adoption in Electra’s unpleasant Nature’s Heart orphanage.
 At the age of 7, she volunteered herself for the Accelerated Growth Program, a controversial government initiative involving using rapid-aging chambers to boost orphans up to “taxable age” (the test subjects were named with the military alphabet, where she got the surname ‘Echo’).
 She served as a junior officer for the Electra Police Department for three years before burning down her former orphanage and losing her badge.
 She’s still on probation when the events of Electra City begin.

 - Officer Echo – A series of 11 stories set during her police years.
 “Orphanage” and “Hapsburg Manor” include extensive flashbacks to her childhood before she was artificially grown into an adult.

 - Redacted Echo Case Files* – Several old stories I’ve removed from the series.
 They relied too much on violence, shock value, and R-rated situations.
 Honestly recommend skipping them, I wasn’t a great writer back then